nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. Student requests the list of batchmates.
-2. MassLinkers displays list of batchmates.
+2. Mass Linkers displays list of batchmates.
 3. Student requests to edit a specific batchmate in the list with the new details.
-4. MassLinkers updates the details of said batchmate and displays a success message.
+4. Mass Linkers updates the details of said batchmate.
    \
    Use case ends.